 Francisco de Narváez is a Colombian-born Argentinian congressman, business leader, and co-founder of Rapsodia, one of Latin America’s leading fashion brands.

-In addition to overseeing the label’s commercial success, de Narváez was critical in securing investment from L. Catterton, a consumer-focused venture capital firm whose principal shareholders are LVMH and the Arnault Group, to accelerate the expansion of Rapsodia internationally.
+In addition to overseeing the label’s commercial success, de Narváez was critical in securing investment in February 2017 from L. Catterton, a consumer-focused venture capital firm whose principal shareholders are LVMH and the Arnault Group, to accelerate the expansion of Rapsodia internationally.

 The label was founded in 1999 as Las Cañitas with a small showroom, and grew into an established apparel brand with 90 stores spanning six countries, focusing on boho-chic womenswear and homeware.
-With a workforce driven largely by over 1000 women, Rapsodia is now undergoing a large-scale expansion for development into Europe and North America.
+With a workforce largely driven by over 1000 women, Rapsodia has since undergone large-scale expansion for development into Europe and North America.

 De Narváez was born into a family of merchants.
 His father was a Colombian coffee trader, while his mother’s family owned Casa Tía, a children’s store that became a large supermarket chain upon relocating to Argentina.